ClementGrx/ClementGrx/README.md

 Required outputs : a creative problem, solved with a creative solution using Python and any Data Visualisation tool or library.

 Together with my 5 teammates, we decided to address the French market of real estate agencies, and help them define the best cities in France where to open a new agency.
-In less than 24 hours, as a team (remotely!), we implemented a Scoring of each city in France, to synthetize the local Real Estate market dynamics.
+In less than 24 hours, as a team (remotely!), we implemented a scoring of each city in France, to synthetize the local Real Estate market dynamics.
 We chose to use 5 features, based on governmental Data, by city :
 - % of working / active population
 - % of population growth